 We analyze the Baron and Myerson (1982) model of regulation under the restriction that transfers are infeasible.
 To do this, we extend the Lagrangian approach to delegation problems of Amador and Bagwell (2013) to include an expost participation constraint that allows for the possible exclusion of some types.
 We report sufficient conditions under which optimal regulation takes the simple and common form of price-cap regulation.
 We identify families of demand and distribution functions and welfare weights that satisfy our sufficient conditions.
 We also report conditions under which the optimal price cap is set at a level such that no types are excluded.
 Using a linear demand example, we show that exclusion of higher-cost types can be optimal when these conditions fail to hold.
-Our analysis also can be used to provide conditions for the optimality of price-cap regulation when an expost participation constraint is present and exclusion is infeasible.
+Our analysis also can be used to provide conditions

-&lt;sup>27 The proposition only characterizes the solution for $\sigma > 0$ .
-When $\sigma = 0$ , if $q_i(\overline{\gamma}) < q_f(\underline{\gamma})$ , we can show that any $\gamma_t$ such that $q_i(\gamma_t) \leq q_f(\underline{\gamma})$ is optimal.
+33The proposition only characterizes the solution for $\sigma > 0$.
+When $\sigma = 0$, if $q_i(\overline{\gamma}) < q_f(\underline{\gamma})$, we can show that any γ_t such that $q_i(\gamma_t) \leq q_f(\underline{\gamma})$ is optimal.
 Thus, the regulator is indifferent between some exclusion or none.
+Kolotilin and Zapechelnyuk (2019) characterize the solution for this case ($\alpha = 1, \sigma = 0$ and linear demand) when the distribution F is unimodal and show that optimal regulation involves a cap with exclusion.
+This case goes beyond our Corollary 2 which requires a non-decreasing density.